kens-visuals/advice-generator-app/README.md

 ### What I learned

 This wasn't the first time of me working with API, but a similar project was on my list for a while.
-Now, thanks to Frontend Mentor's good looking design, I've got a random Stoic advice generator that I'm using on daily basis.
-Although the initial API was different, I wanted to build something that me and my friends will use on daily basis.
-And when I add the website to my phone's homescreen it feels like a legit app.
+Now, thanks to Frontend Mentor's good-looking design, I've got a random Stoic advice generator that I'm using on a daily basis.
+Although the initial API was different, I wanted to build something that my friends and I will use on a daily basis.
+And when I add the website to my phone's home screen, it feels like a legit app.
 I'm pretty pumped on this, and as would Epictetus say, "He is a wise man who does not grieve for the things which he has not, but rejoices for those which he has.".

 ### Continued development

 I'm planning on adding animation to this project, I'm currently learning Framer Motion.
-Perhaps, my up and coming projects will already include animations.
+Perhaps, my up-and-coming projects will already include animations.

 ### Useful resources